City Magazines: Men's magazines

 City Magazines started in 1955 with the weekly men's magazine Blighty Parade, a magazine originally called Blighty which had been relaunched in 1939 by another publisher.
 In 1959, the title of the magazine was changed to Parade & Blighty, and then in 1960 to Parade.
 City Magazines published Parade until c.
 1971, when it was taken over by Williams Publishing, the publishing imprint of Warner Communications.

 Similar titles published by City Magazines were the pin-up magazines Escort (1958–1971), Carnival (1965–1970), and Men Only (1965–1971).
 Carnival was acquired from Liverpolitan Ltd in Birkenhead, where it originated in 1955.
-Men Only was a vernable publication dating back to 1935, originally published by C. Arthur Pearson Ltd and acquired by City Magazines from the International Publishing Company.
+Men Only was a publication dating back to 1935, originally published by C. Arthur Pearson Ltd and acquired by City Magazines from the International Publishing Company.
 Men Only was sold in 1971 to Paul Raymond Publications, who relaunched it as the start of a top-shelf publishing empire (competing with Mayfair as well as US magazines such as Playboy and Penthouse during the 1970s and 1980s).
 Similarly, Escort was incorporated as part of Men Only and then relaunched in 1980 by Paul Raymond as part of his stable of softcore pornography magazines.

 In the period 1965–1967, the flagship title Parade was used in specials with the company's other monthlies: Parade Carnival, Carnival Parade, Parade Escort, etc.

-Boyfriend and Trend
+Boyfriend

-City Magazines' second ongoing publication was the weekly teen magazine Boyfriend, which debuted in 1959.
-Early issues featured a romance comic on the cover, whose story continued on the interior pages.
+City Magazines' first comic publication was the weekly teen magazine Boyfriend, which debuted in 1959.
+Early issues featured a romance comic strip on the cover, whose story continued on the interior pages.
 Later issues featured photographic covers and the tagline, "The modern young woman's magazine."
-In 1966, with issue #352, Boyfriend was merged with another City Magazines title, Trend, to become Trend and Boyfriend, and then, shortly thereafter, Boyfriend and Trend (the "Boyfriend" in the title being much smaller than the word "Trend").
+In 1966, with issue #352, Boyfriend was rebranded, becoming Trend and Boyfriend, and then, shortly thereafter, Boyfriend and Trend (the "Boyfriend" in the title being much smaller than the word "Trend").
 The magazine's tagline at this point was, "Setting the pace for the girl with go!"
 The magazine lasted until issue #428, 9 September 1967, when it merged with the IPC Magazines title Petticoat to form Petticoat/Trend.